 Fit

-Lastly, but most importantly, the fit of your footwear is the most crucial factor in your overall happiness while wearing them.
-If you can, head to a local retailer and try on options from many manufacturers.
-Take the socks you plan to wear while hiking to ensure you end up with the right size.
+Lastly, but most importantly, the fit of your footwear is the most crucial factor in your overall happiness while wearing it.
+If you can, head to a local retailer and try options from many manufacturers.
+Take the socks you plan to wear while hiking to ensure you have the right size.
 Put them on and walk around the store with them.
 Talk to an expert if you can.

 Conclusion